-June 6 will mark the seventy-ninth anniversary of the D-Day invasion during World War II.
+Today is the eightieth anniversary of the D-Day invasion during World War II.
 To mark the occasion, we asked retired Lieutenant Colonel ML Cavanaugh to contribute this edition of War Books.
-He earned his PhD from the University of Reading (UK), where his research on supreme command including a deep focus on Dwight D. Eisenhower, the overall commander of the D-Day invasion and the Allied war effort in Europe.
+He earned his PhD from the University of Reading (UK), where his research on supreme command examines Dwight D. Eisenhower, the overall commander of the D-Day invasion and the Allied war effort in Europe, as a case study.
 We gave him the following prompt: What would you recommend for readers to better understand Eisenhower and the leadership lessons from his World War II experience as supreme commander of the Allied Expeditionary Force?

 At Ease: Stories I Tell to Friends, by Dwight D. Eisenhower